On This Page

 Auckland Domain & Museum

 The city's oldest park (volcanic crater) with gardens, walking paths, and Auckland War Memorial Museum.
-Museum entry about NZ$28 for international adults (free for Auckland residents; check current pricing), showcasing Maori culture, Pacific Island heritage, and natural history.
+Museum entry ~$19 / NZ$32 for international adults (free for Auckland residents), showcasing Maori culture, Pacific Island heritage, and natural history.
 The Domain is free—great for picnics and jogging.
 Winter Fields have sports on weekends.
 Allow 2-3 hours for museum.
 The building itself is impressive.
 Combine with nearby Parnell village for cafés.

 Day Trips